🎧 What You Need

 nrsc5 -p -1 --dump-aas-files aas 106.1e6 1

-Troubleshooting
+🔧 Troubleshooting

 • Use SoX live pipe: ... | play -t wav -

-• Close other SDR apps (they can lock the stick).
+• Close other SDR apps (they can lock the stick)

-• Try different -g gains; move the antenna.
+• Try different -g gain values

-• Aim for MER ≥ ~10–13 dB and BER < 0.005.
+• Aim for MER ≥ 10–13 dB and BER < 0.005

-• Windows: swap driver to WinUSB via Zadig.
+• Swap driver to WinUSB via Zadig

-• Unplug/re-plug the RTL-SDR after closing apps.
+• Unplug/re-plug the RTL-SDR after closing apps

-Strong analog, weak HD
+Strong Analog, Weak HD

-Rule of thumb: If you’re consistently seeing MER ≥ 10–13 dB and BER < 0.005, audio should be clean and stable.
+If you consistently see MER ≥ 10–13 dB and BER < 0.005, audio should be clean and stable.

 FAQ